patch-technology/patch-ruby/README.md

 ### Projects
 Projects are the ways Patch takes CO2 out of the air.
 They can represent reforestation, enhanced weathering, direct air carbon capture, etc. When you place an order via Patch, it is allocated to a project.

+When fetching Projects, you can add filters to the query to narrow the result.
+Currently supported filters are:

+- `country`
+- `type`

 [API Reference](https://docs.usepatch.com/#/?id=projects)

 #### Examples